oshaughnessy/cdk-sam-lambda-rest/README.md

 JSON message:

     {
-      "message": "Automate all the things!",
+      "message": "Automation for the people!",
       "timestamp": 1625868715
     }